1st-Generation Mexican American Attempts To Save Migrant Lives In The Arizona Desert

 Maria Ochoa is part of an organization called the Tucson Samaritans.
 She helps migrants along the way who are stranded or in danger.
 She brings them food, water and medical assistance.

-In a StoryCorps interview from 2016, Ochoa spoke about her work to make their journey safer and to treat migrants with dignity and humanity.
+In a StoryCorps interview from 2016, Ochoa spoke about her work to make migrants' journey safer and to treat them with dignity and humanity.

-"If you fall and you sprain and ankle or you break an arm, or something like that, you can no longer keep up with the group, so they leave you behind," Ochoa said.
+"If you fall and you sprain an ankle or you break an arm, or something like that, you can no longer keep up with the group, so they leave you behind," Ochoa said.
 "And if you can't move and you lay there for a while, there's vultures circling all the time.
 And I have stopped and walked towards where they're circling to see: Is it an animal that they're circling or is it a person that's out there?"

 Ochoa will ask migrants if they are experiencing any pain.
 If they respond affirmatively, the Samaritans will call for help — and sometimes that means calling U.S. Border Patrol.

-After giving the individual food and drink, Ochoa must leave them behind.
+After giving individuals something to eat and drink, Ochoa must leave them behind.

 "That is the saddest thing.
 You want to help them, especially when they tell you, 'Well, just take me to town and I can have somebody come and get me from there' and you can't do it," Ochoa said.
 "You can't do it because if you should get stopped by Border Patrol, you can end up in prison."